 There are essentially four components to a data clean room.

 - The data: First-party data comes from participants like a retailer and CPG.

 - Data connection and enrichment process: This is where the data sets from two or more parties are matched on an individual basis and then enriched using third-party vendors.
-It’s also where an identity graph, which will pseudonymize to an ID that can’t be tied back to a consumer’s PII, comes into play.
+It’s also where an identity graph, which will pseudonymize to an ID that can’t be tied back to a consumer’s directly identifiable personal data, comes into play.

-- Data analysis and analytics: Within the data clean room, anonymized data, which can be used for measurement and attribution, is onboarded.
+- Data analysis and analytics: Within the data clean room, encrypted data, which can be used for measurement and attribution, is onboarded.

 - Marketing Activities: The last and most important component is using the output from the data clean room to execute marketing activities, such as audience building, customer insights, determining reach and frequency, campaign analysis, customer journey analysis, and more.